Pixplicity/HaldCLUT/README.md

 # HaldCLUT
-C/C++ generator for Hald Color Lookup Tables
+C/C++ generator for Hald Color Lookup Tables.
+Derived from [C code by Quelsolaar](http://www.quelsolaar.com/technology/clut.html).

 ## Dependencies
 In order to output PNGs, libpng is required.
 To revert to TARGA files, undefine `HALDLUT_PNG_OUTPUT`.